Brijeshtanwar/IMC-prosperity/README.md

 Some of our main ideas in the final round were to be rigorous about not overfitting, and avoiding complicated models due to the lack of test data.
 In retrospect this was justified, looking at the lower scores most other teams in the top 10 got in Round 5.

 Final results
 After all was said and done, we ended up in...
-2nd place.
-While this is a good result, this competition had announced a prize only for top 1, so it hurt a bit being 2nd...
-Also, the AWS Lambda errors left a bit of a sour taste in our mouths.
+27th place.
 But when all was said and done, this was a fun competition in which we got to work on some cool ideas; so thank you to all of the people behind Prosperity, and everyone who participated - it was exciting participating alongside yall! :)

-PS - IMC reached out to send us a "present"..
-I'm curious what it is :D